First-Hand:History of an ASEE Fellow - John K. Estell

 A smaller accomplishment has been working with Susannah Howe to create ASEE Active!, which is a group that is focused on building community among ASEE members through participation in healthy recreational activities.
 It’s been a pleasant surprise to see our organized run/walk events featured in Prism Magazine’s list of highlights for both the 2017 and 2018 ASEE Annual Conferences!

-As of the date of writing this History, I have had 38 papers presented at ASEE Annual Conferences – and six of these papers have received Best Paper recognition from the Computers in Education, Design in Engineering Education, and First-Year Programs Divisions.
+As of the date of writing this History, I have had 41 papers presented at ASEE Annual Conferences – and seven of these papers have received Best Paper recognition from the Computers in Education, Design in Engineering Education, and First-Year Programs Divisions.
 Another paper published in the Computers in Education Journal received the Merl Miller Best Paper Award for that year.
 Most of those papers involved working with very talented co-authors whose efforts definitely made those papers, and the research therein, better than what I could have accomplished solely on my own.
-I also received the 2019 Distinguished Service Award from the First-Year Programs Division.
+I also received the 2019 Distinguished Service Award from the First-Year Programs Division and the 2022 Computers in Education Division Service Award.

 Other Professional Activities